arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 <a name="Overview" />
 ## Overview ##

 In this hands-on lab, you will learn how to deploy your first application in Windows Azure.
 The lab walks through the process using myTODO, a simple list creation and management application built using ASP.NET MVC.
-The lab shows the steps required for provisioning the required components in the Windows Azure Management Portal, uploading the service package, and configuring the service.
+The lab shows the steps required for provisioning the required components in the Windows Azure Management Portal, uploading the service package, and configuring the cloud service.
 You will see how you can test your application in a staging environment and then promote it to production once you are satisfied that it is operating according to your expectations.

 ![The myTODO application running in Windows Azure](Images/mytodo.png?raw=true)